rohitkumbhar/surmai-docs/documentation/installation.md

 # Installing Surmai

-Surmai is only available as a self hosted application at this time.
+Surmai is available as a self hosted application.
 It can be deployed as a Docker container on your server and accessed via a browser.

 > [!TIP]